YBRA Field Station Cabins

 Princeton.
 A two bedroom faculty or staff cabin with shared bathroom and views of both the front range and Rock Creek valley.
 Named for Princeton University, whose geosciences faculty and students were instrumental in the founding and operations of the field station.

 Bonini.
 A one room faculty or staff cabin with bathroom and lovely view of the Montana prarie.
-Named for Rose & Bill Bonini (1926-2016).
+Named for Rose and Bill Bonini (1926-2016).
 Bill, a geophysicist, directed the YBRA-Princeton field course for over 35 years.

 Tom Dorf.
 A one room faculty or staff cabin with bathroom and a breathtaking view of the lodge and front range.
 Named for Thomas A. Dorf (1937-1958), son of Ruth & Erling Dorf.